ugoproto/ugodoc/docs/Usefull+Shell+Commands+for+Data+Science.md

 Find adjacent repeated lines in a file.

-- `uniq -c` adds the repetition count to each line,
+- `uniq -c` adds the repetition count to each line.
-- `uniq -d` only outputs duplicate lines,
+- `uniq -d` only outputs duplicate lines.
 - `uniq -u` only outputs unique lines.

 First, sort the file to bunch duplicates together.
 Second, count the duplicates.